juju/docs/src/en/developer-storage.md

-Title: Writing charms using storage
+Title: Implementing storage

-# Writing charms that use storage
+# Implementing storage

 The storage feature can be implemented in any charm running on Juju version 1.25 or later.
 For applications that can take advantage of block storage or